 If your penetration test is pursuant to PCI compliance, add ~25% to the cost.
 There’s just more paperwork and a level of tedium involved to get it right.

 Of course, I’m obligated to say that every network is different and that you should get a customized quote.
 Get a few.
-Make sure they are apples to
+Make sure they are apples-to-apples comparisons—and that they actually meet your network security objectives.

-For more information on penetration testing, and to find out how to schedule one for your organization, visit frsecure.com.
+For more information on penetration testing, social engineering, vulnerability scans, other technical security services, and to find out how to schedule one for your organization, visit frsecure.com.